xfxf/video-scripts/michael/subtitles.md

 This sends caption debug data to `stderr`, and an SRT version to `stdout`.

 TODO: figure out what rate we can send captions, and maybe use scrolling as well.
-This may sort out YouTube issues with this (unwrapped source file):
+This may sort out YouTube and VLC issues with this (unwrapped source file):

 ```
    timestamp: 0.033000